 Collecting Patient Payments

 The patient’s responsibility for healthcare costs is growing.
 If patient payments are collected during, or before, their service then the risk of non-payments is avoided completely.
-Although this is often a challenging task due to many patients struggling to afford high deductibles and an unawareness of their financial responsibility.
+Although this is often a challenging task due to many patients struggling to afford high deductibles and unawareness of their financial responsibility.

 Patient pre-registration is essential to gaining the most accurate information about medical history and insurance information upfront to reduce claim denials.
-This can permit front-loading the payment process by gathering data about insurance coverage, additional insurance, their maximum allowable visits, and in determining the patient’s financial responsibility.
+This can permit front-loading the payment process by gathering data about insurance coverage, additional insurance, their maximum allowable visits, and determining the patient’s financial responsibility.

 Fragmented Administrative Processes

 The front and the back end of the office often have different priorities.
 If information isn’t shared it can result in claim denials.
 Improving communication during patient intake pertaining to coverage eligibility can assist with payer coordination, claims reimbursement, and may improve payment collections.